Brandon Davies

-Brandon Davies (born July 25, 1991) is an American-born naturalized Ugandan professional basketball player for Olimpia Milano of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
+Brandon Davies (born July 25, 1991) is an American-born naturalized Ugandan professional basketball player for Alvark Tokyo of the Japanese B.League.
 He also represents the senior Ugandan national team.
 He was an all-conference college player at Brigham Young University.
-Davies earned an All-EuroLeague First Team selection in 2019.
+Davies is a two time All-EuroLeague selection.

 Early life and college career

-Davies was born in Philadelphia, but adopted by single mother Kathy Davies and raised in Provo, Utah.
+Davies was born in Philadelphia, Pennsylvania but adopted by single mother Kathy Davies and raised in Provo, Utah.
 He attended Provo High School, where his team won state titles in his sophomore and junior seasons.
 After considering schools such as California, Gonzaga, and Utah, Davies chose to play college basketball at Brigham Young.

 After playing a reserve role as a freshman in 2009–10, Davies became a key player for the Cougars as a sophomore.
 He served as the key inside player for the small, sharp-shooting 2010–11 Cougars (led by eventual National Player of the Year Jimmer Fredette).
 BYU raced to a 27–2 record and was ranked no. 3 in the AP Poll when Davies was suspended from the team for violating BYU's honor code by having premarital sex with his girlfriend.

 Davies was reinstated to the team as a junior and was named to the All-West Coast Conference team in each of his last two seasons at BYU.
 As a senior, Davies served as team captain and averaged 17.7 points and 8.0 rebounds per game.

 Professional career

 Following his graduation from BYU, Davies was invited to participate in the Portsmouth Invitational Tournament (PIT) pre-NBA draft camp.
 Davies performed well, averaging 20.7 points per game on 68% shooting and grabbing 9.3 rebounds per game.
 He was named MVP of the PIT.
-Davies' performance earned him an invitation to the Chicago NBA Draft combine.
+Davies' performance earned him an invitation to the Chicago NBA draft combine.
 After going undrafted in the 2013 NBA draft, he joined the Los Angeles Clippers for the 2013 NBA Summer League.
 On September 5, 2013, he signed with the Clippers, but was later waived on October 21.

 Philadelphia 76ers (2013–2014)

 On October 28, 2013, Davies signed with the Philadelphia 76ers.
-He played in his first NBA game on November 2, 2013 against the Chicago Bulls, scoring two points in two minutes of action.
+He played in his first NBA game on November 2, 2013, against the Chicago Bulls, scoring two points in two minutes of action.
 On January 18, 2014, he fractured his right small finger, requiring surgery and up to a month of rehabilitation.

-On November, 5, 2014, Davies scored a career-high 20 points in an 89–91 loss to the Orlando Magic.
+On November 5, 2014, Davies scored a career-high 20 points in an 89–91 loss to the Orlando Magic.